This Week In History - Swansea’s First Ever Welsh Cup Match

 Swansea’s last Welsh Cup win came in 1991 after a 2-0 win over Wrexham, the most successful Welsh Cup side of all time.
 On loan Dave Penney and Swansea hero Paul Raynor grabbed the goals that day in front of 5,000 fans at the National Stadium in Cardiff.
 Swansea’s last season in the Welsh Cup was 1993/94, with the Swans exiting the competition in the semi-finals.

 Bet UK’s sports betting blog has the latest sports news, including Swansea City news from the Liberty Stadium.
-Head over to Bet UK’s online sportsbook for the latest football betting odds for all Swansea matches this season, as well as Swansea City betting specials.
+Head over to Bet UK’s online betting for the latest football betting odds for all Swansea matches this season, as well as Swansea City betting specials.

 If you are betting on any Swansea City matches this season, please gamble responsibly and remember that when the fun stops, stop.
 All players must be 18+.